vsbuffalo/bprime/data/phylo/README.md

 ## Substitution rates from 10-primate phylogeny

+### Gene ID Mapping

+BioMart's API sucks so this was done online.
+The file is checked in.

 ### Extraction and Concatenation of CDS

 `knownCanonical.exonNuc.fa.gz` was downloaded from UCSC (see `Snakefile`) and